revaret/gist_search/README.md

-# Getting Started with Create React App
+# Gist search by user React App

 This project is a basic single-page application with ReactJS framework.
 Which uses the API provided by Github Gist API to allow its users to enter a username and get the full list of public Gists for that user.